 All of these can be fun discussions with your students, and they are needed for full understanding from the stories.
 When you go beyond the story, that’s where the authentic learning begins!

 Activity: I am working on a series of library lessons for Paul Bunyan, Johnny Appleseed, Pecos Bill, Mike Fink, John Henry, and…maybe Captain Stormalong?
 I’d love to include a female, but I worry schools will object to Annie Oakley and Calamity Jane due to their use of guns.
 We’ll see.
-At this time, I’ve only got Paul Bunyan, so stay tuned!
+You can see all my current tall tale lessons for Grades 2-4 here.

 - What is hyperbole?